tobby-lie/.dotfiles/README.md

 ## Npm
 `Node.js` is required for some lsp things (`apt-get install npm`)

+Note: Sometimes your node may become stale, go here to get the most up to date version -- https://nodejs.org/en/download/package-manager
+    this is pertinent so that the lsp works as intended.

 ## gcc
 `gcc` is required for some lsp things (`apt-get install gcc`)